Wilbeibi/old_wiki/zh_CN/pages/linux.md

   `export LESSSECURE=1`, we can turn off these features, only show output.

 + [Makefile Automatic variables](http://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html#Automatic-Variables), use `make -p` to print all related variables
++ `make -n install` dry run for how builded files copy to system, then can manually delete those from system
 + `hostname -I` show IP address
 + `sed -i '' -e's/[ \t]*$//' "$1"` to remove trailing spaces or tabs
 + `{ xargs cat < list.txt ; } > bigFile.txt`